Free Body Diagram – What is FBD and How to draw an FBD?

-This post will tell you what a Free Body Diagram or FBD is.
-Also, you will get a step-by-step guide on How to draw an FBD while solving a problem in physics (mechanics).
+This post will tell you what FBD is, the definition and full form of FBD, and its purpose in physics and mechanics.
+Also, you will get a step-by-step guide on How to draw an FBD or Free Body Diagram while solving a problem in physics (mechanics).

 We can draw an FBD by following the steps listed below: